kleelab-bch/MARS-Net/README.md

 <!-- end of the list -->
 Unlike MATLAB code above, learning curves and bubble plots are drawn using Python
-* To draw learning curve, set UserParams.py with your parameters and run
+* To draw learning curve, run
     * evaluation/draw_learning_curve.py
 * To draw bubble plot, run
-    *
+    * evaluation/bubble_training_curve.ipynb
 <!-- end of the list -->

 To replicate SEG-Grad-CAM results, run